Q1. Why do organisms take food?

 (iii) pitcher plant

 Q9.
 Match the items in column I with those in column II:

 Q10.
 Mark “T” if the statement is true and “F” if it is false.

 Oxygen is released during photosynthesis.

-(ii) Plants that synthesize their food themselves are called saprotroph.
+(ii) Plants which synthesise their food are called saprotrophs.

 Plants that synthesize their food themselves are called autotrophs.

 (iii) The product of photosynthesis is not a protein.